 Regenerative storage helps power Querdel organic farm in showcase solution

 The Querdel organic farm in Münsterland is home to one of the largest regenerative storage power plants in Germany.
-Powered by three Jenbacher combined heat and power (CHP) units, the plant is more than just an example of smart, flexible, and reliable green power and heat generation from renewable energy sources.
+Powered by three Jenbacher combined heat and power (CHP) units, the plant is more than just an example of smart, flexible, and reliable green power and heat generation from CO2-neutral energy sources.
 It is also testimony to the fact that regenerative storage power plants are an important building block of success for the energy transition in Germany.

 Vegetables and fruit have been grown according to organic farming regulations at the Querdel organic farm in Sassenberg, Nordrhine-Westphalia, since 2005.
 The farm also is a member of Germany’s Bioland association, which promotes organic farming and the transformation of the food and agriculture industry.
 As a result, both food production and the farm's energy supply are subject to strict quality standards.
 For example, the Bioland label stipulates that 100% of the thermal energy used to grow tomatoes, cucumbers, and peppers must come from renewable sources.

 Before the farm’s greenhouse area was doubled in size in 2022, its thermal energy needs were met by the farm's own biogas plant and a wood chip heating system.
 After the major expansion, additional heat supply became necessary.
-Seeking an efficient solution, the farmers opted for the regenerative storage power plant concept with proven Jenbacher technology from the INNIO Group, installing three Jenbacher J620s with a total power output of 10.06 MW, a total thermal output of 10.63 MW, and high overall efficiency of 93.6%.
+Seeking an efficient solution, the farmers opted for the regenerative storage power plant concept with proven Jenbacher technology from the INNIO Group, installing three Jenbacher J620 engines with a total power output of 10.06 MW, a total thermal output of 10.63 MW, and high overall efficiency of 93.6%.
 The units are powered by biomethane supplied via the natural gas grid, which is possible because biomethane has the same chemical properties as natural gas.
 As a purified form of biogas, biomethane offers the key advantage of being a renewable energy source.

 Highly flexible storage power plant